Eunit99/eunit99/README.md

 View, ensuring that what I produce will look great regardless of the type of device it is being viewed on.

 I love creating websites and programming.
-This is all my motivation pushing me to improve my skills in multiple disciplines such as UX design, UI design, and front-end development, I think these are just the titles for companies.
+This is all my motivation pushing me to improve my skills in multiple disciplines, such as UX design, UI design, and front-end development.
+These are just the titles for companies.
 For me, it is the path for turning ideas into live applications.
 <br />